-Bullying is a serious matter that should not be taken lightly.
-Not only can bullying have devastating effects on school-age children and teens, there can also be legal consequences to schools that do not respond to credible cases of bullying, sexual harassment, or sexual assault.
+Bullying can have devastating effects on school-age children and teens.
+There can also be significant legal consequences for schools.
+But, there can also be legal consequences for schools that do not respond to credible cases of bullying, sexual harassment, or sexual assault.

 Nowadays, bullying often happens outside of school on the internet.
-Cyberbullying is used to taunt or humiliate another individual and can be just as painful, if not more painful, as being bullied or harassed at school.
+Cyberbullies taunt or humiliate another individual.
+Cyberbullying can inflict pain just as real as face-to-face bullying or harassment at school.

-Bullying can take many forms and may occur in a number of situations, inside and outside of school.
-From a legal perspective, bullying is defined as verbal, physical, or mental acts committed by a student to harass, intimidate, or cause harm to another student.
+Bullying can take many forms and occur in several situations, inside and outside school.
+From a legal perspective, bullying is verbal, physical, or mental acts committed by a student to harass, intimidate, or cause harm to another student.

 - Your child comes home with unexplained bumps, bruises, or cuts on more than one occasion

 - Your child has unexplained injuries or damage to their items